 - We can talk to you about your questions, determine how we can help, and get you the information that you need.

-To prevent the spread of Covid-19, masks and physical distancing are required.
+To prevent the spread of Covid-19, masks and physical distancing are both still required.

 Restrooms and phone charging are available when using the shower.